 Visiting a new congregation can feel uncomfortable.
 New faces...unfamiliar names...uncertain about what you should expect...we get it.
 But don't worry about those things.
-Whether you're more comfortable in a suit and tie or jeans and a t-shirt, we don't have a dress code (as long as you are wearing clothes. :) Piercing?
+We don't have a dress code, so whether you're more comfortable in a suit and tie or jeans and a t-shirt we want you to feel at home here.
+Piercings?
 Tattoos?
 We're not here to judge.
 Just come as you are.
 We'd just be thrilled to have you with us!

-Our worship is simple, much like that of the first century church.
-Here are a few things you can expect.
+Our worship is simple.
+You won't find much flashy here (just like the worship you read about in the Bible).
+Here are a few things you can expect...

-Bulletins are available in the west foyer, on the table beside the bulletin board.
+Bulletins are available every Sunday.
 They contain a list of announcements, our updated prayer list and a brief outline of the sermon.
-Feel free to grab one on the way in.
+Feel free to grab one on the way to your seat.

-Most likely, several people will greet you when you arrive.
+Don't be surprised if several people greet you when you arrive.
 Our members love to have new visitors!
 We aren't trying to be nosy.
-It's our way of trying to smother you (just kidding).
-We just want to introduce ourselves and learn a little bit about you.
-You might be given a visitors card and a small gift with some information about us.
-You don't need to fell obligated to fill it out, but if you would like to, you can do so and put it in the collection plate as it passes by.
+We just want to introduce ourselves and get to know you.
+You might be given a visitors card and maybe even a small gift with some information about us.
+You aren't obligated to fill it out, but if you would like to, you can put it in the collection plate that is located on the rolling cart.

 Our Bible studies are simple.
-We usually have material we provide so you can follow along.
+Sometimes we provide a handout so you can follow along.
 Typically, we study a subject or a book of the Bible.

 Our gatherings are simple.
 One person typically leads the study but we try to foster an environment that welcomes participation.
 We believe that every person has their own insight, perspective and experiences they can draw from.
-The more comments people make, the more interesting the usually class is.
-You are welcome to participate in the discussion - we love it when you do!
+The more comments people make, the more interesting the class is.
+You are more than welcome to participate in the discussion.
+We love it when you do!

 Don't worry or be embarrassed if you don't know the Bible very well.
-We all started where you are at some point.
-The Bible takes a little while to become familiar with, so if you need help finding the verses we are discussing, someone would be more than happy to help get you pointed in the right direction if you'd like.
+All of us have been where you are at one point.
+The Bible takes some time to become familiar with, so if you need help finding the verses we are discussing, someone would be more than happy to help get you pointed in the right direction.
 And if you don't have a Bible of your own and would like one we can provide one (free of charge, of course).

-Before our classes or worship assemblies begin, there may be a need to make a brief announcement or two.
-Typically, this period is used to update our members about people who have been sick, mention those needing prayers, announcing upcoming events or other information that pertains to the congregation.
+Before our classes or worship assemblies begin we may make a few brief announcements.
+Typically, this period is used to update our members about people who have been sick or in the hospital or mention others in need of prayers.
+We might also announce upcoming events or other information that pertains to the congregation.

 The one thing you might find most noticeably different during our worship is our singing.
-Because there isn't solid evidence the first century church worshiped singing, accompanied by instruments, we sing in the same style - acapella (without musical accompaniment).
+We sing acapella (without musical accompaniment).